-I offer free 30 minute phone consultations in order to hear what your challenge is and assess if we might be a match.
+I offer free 20-30 minute phone consultations in order to hear what your challenge is and assess if we might be a match.
 510-686-3390 or schedule a time online.

 Same Day Appointment: My online schedule does not allow you to sign up for same day appointments.
 If you are time sensitive, do not hesitate to give me a call at 510-686-3390 or email me at firstname.lastname@example.org If there is a slot, I can let you know.

 Insurance: I am not on any insurance panels.
 I do not work directly with insurance companies, however I am happy to provide a monthly statement for PPO reimbursement.